tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 1/FOSE3000/Week 5.md

 Week 5 was spent focusing on our Bachelor of Commerce consultancy document, and evaluating the resources needed to achieve our one year goals.
 We were given the opportunity to prepare a list of questions regarding the commerce and business side of our FOSE projects.
-Having little experience in business this was really valuable to me, as working out some of the business aspects is important